reinator/tutorial_metabarcoding/_pages/salsa.md

 Attention2 :exclamation:

-You will notice that the contigs you are scaffolding are called *polish*.
-In fact, if/when you run a sumary statistics for them
+You will notice that the contigs you are scaffolding are called polish.
+In fact, if/when you run a sumary statistics for them you will see that they have a different number of bases compared with the purged assembly you analyzed.
+Why is that?
+That is because at Darwin Tree of Life we used to polish the purged genomes before scaffolding (remember I showed you this in the lecture?).
+We have dropped polishing now, but you are working with data that was polished. :)

 Right, SALSA2 will start running.
 However, since SALSA2 run should take a long time, we'll **stop SALSA2 run** now with `Ctr+C`.
 From this point on we'll be using SALSA2 results generated in advance by your instructors.
 Those files can be found under `~/Share/<species_id>_data/HiC/out.break.salsa/` directory.